SamMayWork/insecoursework/readme.md

 Backend functionality can also be tested by manually firing GET/POST Requests at localhost:8080

 Definition of the API can be found inside of the backend/docs/api and docmentation for all of the backend can be found in backend/docs/out

+Legend detailing team member's names is located in legend.md Joao's work does not seem to appear under contributors, but he has absolutely committed a great deal to the code which is all visible in the pulse section of Insights.